 Resonant soft X-ray scattering (RSoXS) for soft materials is also applicable.
-RSoXS is similar to small angle X-ray scattering (SAXS) and can provide information on the mesoscopic structure (1-100nm) of sample.
+RSoXS is similar to small angle X-ray scattering (SAXS) and can provide information on the mesoscopic structure (1-100 nm) of sample.
 This method has selectivity of elements, functional groups and molecular orientation.
-Since soft X-ray region include K edge energies of light element (C, N, O), RSoXS is a powerful tool to investigate soft matters.
+Since soft X-ray region include K-edge energies of light element (C, N, O), RSoXS is a powerful tool to investigate soft matters.

 - BL4U, which is equipped with a scanning transmission soft X-ray microscope (STXM), is actively used not only by academic users but also by many industrial users.
-The STXM can be applied to wide range of sciences, such as polymer material science, science. cell biology, environmental science, and so on.
+The STXM can be applied to wide range of sciences, such as polymer science. material science, cell biology, environmental science, and so on.
 In FY2020, it became possible to image the lithium K-edge with a spatial resolution of 72 nm.
-Final adjustments for the airtight sample transport system and the sample transport container were carried out for the organic substance analysis of the Havabusa2 returned samples for the summer of FY2021. - In BL5U, high energy resolution angle-resolved photoemission spectroscopy (ARPES) is available.
+Final adjustments for the airtight sample transport system and the sample transport container were carried out for the organic substance analysis of the Hayabusa2 returned samples for the summer of FY2021. - In BL5U, high energy resolution angle-resolved photoemission spectroscopy (ARPES) is available.
 Users can now use so-called "deflector mapping" for all kinetic energies and lens modes by using the latest version of ARPES analyzer.
 Users can also obtain spatial-dependence of the electronic structure of solid surfaces using micro-focused beam (50 μm).
 An alkali-metal deposition system has been installed.
 Potassium for example can be deposited while the sample is still mounted on the manipulator at low temperatures.
-As part of the development of spin-resolved ARPES, a two-dimensional image of the spin-resolved spectrum of the Rashba splitting of Au(111) surface has been successfully obtained.

-• At BL6U, one of the In-house beamlines, photoelectron momentum microscope (PMM), which is a new-concept multi-modal electronic structure analysis system with high resolution in real space and momentum space, has been installed and is in operation.
+As part of the development of spin-resolved ARPES, two-dimensional images of the spin-resolved spectrum of the Rashba splitting of Au(111) surface has been successfully obtained. - At BL6U, one of the In-house beamlines, photoelectron momentum microscope (PMM), which is a new-concept multi-modal electronic structure analysis system with high resolution in real space and momentum space, has been installed and is in operation.
 A key feature of the PMM is that it can very effectively reduce radiationinduced damage by directly projecting a single photoelectron constant energy contour in reciprocal space with a radius of a few Å-1 or real space with a radius of a few hundred μm onto a 2D detector.
 Experiments such as valence band photoelectron spectroscopy on the micrometer scale and resonance photoelectron diffraction by soft X-ray excitation are performed.
-In FY2023, we plan to further expand PMM's capabilities by introducing an additional 2D spin filter.
-In addition to grazing-incidence soft X-ray excitation, normalincidence vacuum ultraviolet (VUV) beam with (horizontal/vertical/ variable polarizations circular) became also available at the same focal position of the PMM via a newly added branch from the next BL7U.
+In FY2023, PMM's capabilities were further expanded by introducing an additional 2D spin filter.
+Twodimensional images of the spin-resolved spectrum of the Rashba splitting of Au(111) surface has been also successfully obtained too following BL5U.
+In addition to grazing-incidence soft X-ray excitation, normal-incidence vacuum ultraviolet (VUV) beam with variable polarizations (horizontal/vertical) became also available at the same focal position of the PMM via a newly added branch from the next BL7U.
 This highly symmetrical measurement geometry completely eliminates the p-polarized linear dichroism effect in the circular dichroism measurements of valence band, making transition matrix element analysis much simpler and reliable.

-• At BL7U, high-energy resolution ARPES is

-available with extremely low energy of photons (6 eV~) using the low-temperature 6-axis manipulator with a sample temperature 4.5-350 K. In FY2021, the deflector-type detector for the hemispherical analyzer was installed to realize an effective 2D measurement with the automated manipulator control.
+• At BL7U, high-energy resolution ARPES is available with extremely low energy of photons (6 eV~) using the low-temperature 6-axis manipulator with a sample temperature 4.5-350 K. In FY2021, the deflector-type detector for the hemispherical analyzer was installed to realize an effective 2D measurement with the automated manipulator control.
 Users can perform the measurement of the bulk sensitive electronic structure of solids and the high-throughput measurement for molecular materials using high-photoionization cross-section using low-excitation photon energy.